 Neighborhoods are a community's life force, contributing to a city's distinct and diverse character.
-Learn to maximize resources and achieve success through thoughtful collaboration among agencies, nonprofit organizations, and city departments, improving community relations, safety, and the
+Learn to maximize resources to achieve success through thoughtful collaboration of agencies, nonprofit organizations, and city departments to improve community relations, safety, and the dissemination of critical information.
+Learn how to redefine today's urban community.